ajahne/blog/_drafts/2018-2-19-javascript-hoisting.md

 title:  "JavaScript Hoisting"
 date:   2018-2-19 21:45:29 -0400
 ---
-Hoisting is the process of lifting and declaring a variable defined with `var` to the top of the function (or global scope if declared outside of a function).
+Hoisting is the process of lifting and declaring a variable defined with `var` to the top of its scope, be it functional scope (if defined in function) or global scope (if declared outside of a function).
 Additionally, function declarations are hoisted to the top of the current scope as well.

 Let's dive into some code.